foexle/docker-maas/README.md

 The regiond server produces some errors which are related to missing sudo package and systemd.

 ### TODO
-* Create compose file and exclude postgres
+* Create compose file and exclude postgres and remove systemd startup
+* Configure MAAS with postgres credentials